Liverpool City Centre

 - Royal Albert Dock

-Royal Albert Dock is dominated by a large selection of 19th Century warehouses which now form the largest group of Grade 1 listed buildings in Britain.
-They currently house the Tate Liverpool, Merseyside Maritime Museum, International Slavery Museum, The Beatles Story, a plethora of shops, bars, restaurants and cafes.
+Royal Albert Dock is dominated by a large selection of 19th century warehouses which now form the largest group of Grade I listed buildings in Britain.
+They currently house the Tate Liverpool, Merseyside Maritime Museum, International Slavery Museum, The Beatles Story, and various shops, bars, restaurants and cafes.

 Demography